Soft Navigations and Interaction Contentful Paint

 1. Let context be the value of the internal AsyncContext.Variable [[ActiveInteractionContext]].

-To get or create context for interaction, given a Document document, an interaction id, and an Event event, run the following steps:
+To get or create the context for an interaction given a Document document and a PerformanceEventTiming timing entry:

-4. Set interaction context’s start time to event’s startTime.
+7. Set interaction context’s start time to timing entry’s startTime.

-To update interaction contexts for event, given a Document document and an Event event, run the following steps:
+To update the interaction contexts for an event given a Document document and an Event event:

 1. Let timestamp be the current high resolution time given document’s relevant global object.